-Providers of shared cost, premium rate or freephone number services as well as some premium SMS service providers often pay an origination fee to the operator of the originating network from which the user calls the information service.
+Providers of shared cost, DQ-services, premium rate or freephone number services as well as some premium SMS service providers often pay an origination fee to the operator of the originating network from which the user calls the information service.
 Sometimes these origination fees seem excessively high compared to the cost.
 This seems especially the case for the wholesale fee for mobile originating traffic that is destined to freephone numbers/services.
-For these kind of service, voice or SMS origination seems to have similar features to voice or SMS termination in the sense that there is no alternative for the provider of the information service.
-The provider can choose either to pay the fee, allow the caller to pay the fee in some Member States or disconnect from the originating network.
+For this kind of service, voice or SMS origination seems to have similar features to voice or SMS termination in the sense that there is no alternative for the provider of the information service.
+The provider can choose either to pay the fee, allow the callers to pay the fee in some Member States or disconnect from the originating network.

 The objective of this BEREC project was first to investigate the situation and market forces regarding these services in different Member States, which may include some form of benchmark as part of the investigating exercise.
-As the evaluation is still on going, it remains to determine whether or not there are competition problems regarding these originating services or not and if so to give guidance on how to address these problems.